FabricMC/fabric-docs/develop/rendering/hud.md

 ---
-title: Rendering in the Hud
+title: Rendering in the HUD
-description: Learn how to use the Fabric Hud API to render to the hud.
+description: Learn how to use the Fabric Hud API to render to the HUD.
 authors:
   - IMB11
   - kevinthegreat1
 ---

-We already briefly touched on rendering things to the hud in the [Basic Rendering Concepts](./basic-concepts) page and [Using The Drawing Context](./draw-context), so on this page we'll stick to the Hud API and the `RenderTickCounter` parameter.
+We already briefly touched on rendering things to the HUD in the [Basic Rendering Concepts](./basic-concepts) page and [Using The Drawing Context](./draw-context), so on this page we'll stick to the Hud API and the `RenderTickCounter` parameter.

 ## `HudRenderCallback` {#hudrendercallback}

 ::: warning
-Previously, Fabric provided `HudRenderCallback` to render to the hud.
-Due to changes to hud rendering, this event became extremely limited and is deprecated since Fabric API 0.116.
+Previously, Fabric provided `HudRenderCallback` to render to the HUD.
+Due to changes to HUD rendering, this event became extremely limited and is deprecated since Fabric API 0.116.
 Usage is strongly discouraged.
 :::

-## `HudLayerRegistrationCallback` {#hud-layer-registration-callback}
+## `HudLayerRegistrationCallback` {#hudlayerregistrationcallback}

-Fabric provides the Hud API to render and layer elements on the hud.
+Fabric provides the Hud API to render and layer elements on the HUD.

 To start, we need to register a listener to `HudLayerRegistrationCallback` which registers your layers.
 Each layer is an `IdentifiedLayer`, which is a vanilla `LayeredDrawer.Layer` with an `Identifier` attached.
 A `LayeredDrawer.Layer` instance is usually a lambda that takes a `DrawContext` and a `RenderTickCounter` instance as parameters.
 See `HudLayerRegistrationCallback` and related Javadocs for more details on how to use the API.